Elesh-Norn/Elesh-Norn/README.md

 - <a href=https://daphdevnotebook.xyz/> Coding blog</a>

 <h3 id="games">Play some of my games!</h3>
+- <a href="https://emberger.itch.io/duat">Duat, another old school crawler</a>
 - <a href="https://emberger.itch.io/witchorbs">WitchOrbs, a puzzle bobble clone.</a>
-- <a href="https://emberger.itch.io/cosmicdelusion">Cosmic Delusion, for old school dungeon crawlers.</a>
+- <a href="https://emberger.itch.io/cosmicdelusion">Cosmic Delusion, a old school dungeon crawlers.</a>

 <h3 id="my-side-projects">My side projects</h3>
 <p>When I have free time, I like to mess around with small projects to challenge myself, often to complement my gaming hobbies.